 How much do I have to pay an apprentice?

-All employed Apprentices in the first year of their learning, or aged under 19 years, must be paid the Apprentice minimum wage.
+All employed Apprentices in the first year of their learning, or aged under 19 years, must be paid at least the Apprentice minimum wage.
 In subsequent years, minimum wage legislation applies.

 Apprentices are entitled to the apprentice rate if they are either:

 ~ or aged 19 or over and in the first year of their apprenticeship

 Apprentices are entitled to the minimum wage rate for their age if they both:

 ~ and have completed the first year of their apprenticeship